 FL Statute 1012.98 requires that all teachers write a professional development goal annually that reflects the needs of currently assigned students as indicated by state assessment data when available.
-The purpose of the goal is to identify student performance areas that the teacher should address in selecting professional development activities and identifying deliberate practice that will impact student performance.
-Goals should be tied to School Improvement Plans.
-The PDP counts as 195% of each teacher's total evaluation.
+The PDP counts as 20% of each teacher's total evaluation.

-Section I Complete self-assessment and reach consensus on areas of focus with supervisor.
-(Complete prior to the end of the first nine weeks grading period.
+Self-Assessment (found in PEARS) Goal Statements Complete prior to the end of the first nine week grading period